Requesting Use of the CATSS/MSP Lab

 Backups & Subject Privacy

-The CATSS/MSP Lab's computers will occasionally have complete system images saved; however, this is not meant for backing up the experiments and data of individual groups.
-Users of the CATSS/MSP Lab are responsible for backing up their own files offsite.
+The CATSS Lab's computers will occasionally have complete system images saved; however, this is not meant for backing up the experiments and data of individual groups.
+Users of the CATSS Lab are responsible for backing up their own files offsite.

 Role of Lab Staff

-The staff of the CATSS/MSP Lab are familiar with the operation and general capabilities of the equipment and are able to assist you in familiarizing yourself with proper care and operation; however, lab staff may not be able to provide you with detailed insight into experimental design or complex usage of equipment and software specific to your research.
+The staff of the CATSS Lab are familiar with the operation and general capabilities of the equipment and are able to assist you in familiarizing yourself with proper care and operation.
+For assistance on experimental design or complex usage of equipment and software specific to your research area please contact the CATSS Research Engineer.

 Contact

-Please contact the CATSS/MSP Lab Coordinator ([email protected]) for more information about the CATSS/MSP Lab and its resources, for assistance with equipment operation, or to request access to either the lab or the booking calendar.
+Please contact the CATSS Lab Coordinator ([email protected]) for more information about the CATSS Lab and its resources, for assistance with equipment operation, or to request access to either the lab or the booking calendar.